softwarefactory-project/sf-operator/doc/reference/cli/index.md

 | Argument | Type | Description | Optional | Default |
 |----------|------|-------|----|----|
 | --backup_dir | string | The path to the backup directory | no | - |

+The backup is composed of:

+- some relevant `Secrets` located in the deployment's namespace
+- the Zuul's SQL database
+- the Zuul's project's keys as exported by [zuul-admin export-keys](https://zuul-ci.org/docs/zuul/latest/client.html#export-keys)

+The backup directory content could be compressed and stored safely in a backup system.

 #### bootstrap-tenant